-Honey bees collect plant nectar from millions of blooming plants in order to produce the food we know as honey.
+Venture into the sweet world of honey, where honey bees collect plant nectar from millions of blooming plants in order to produce this golden delight.
 This wide variety of nectar sources results in honey that may be light or dark in color – but what about blue or purple?
 If you have heard the rumors about beekeepers producing purple honey, you are not alone.
 But, from where does this special product come?

 As with many things in the beekeeping world, there is much disagreement on the origin of purple honey.
 Yet, there are several theories commonly used to explain this phenomenon.

 - bees are harvesting juice of dark berries

 - bees are visiting a nectar source such as kudzu